gee-community/qgis-earthengine-plugin/README.md

 Integrates Google Earth Engine with QGIS using Python API

-See [https://gee-community.github.io/qgis-earthengine-plugin/](https://gee-community.github.io/qgis-earthengine-plugin/) for Roadmap and some docs.
+See [https://gee-community.github.io/qgis-earthengine-plugin/](https://gee-community.github.io/qgis-earthengine-plugin/) for a Roadmap and some docs.

 ### Roadmap